Samantha Womack: Health

 In April 2008, Womack broke her shoulder when she tripped and fell down the stairs at her home while rushing to get ready for work.

-On 8 August 2022, Womack paid tribute to Dame Olivia Newton-John following her death from breast cancer, and confirmed on Twitter that she had been diagnosed with breast cancer herself.
+On 8 August 2022, in a post paying tribute to Dame Olivia Newton-John following her death from breast cancer, Womack revealed on Twitter that she had been diagnosed with the disease herself.
 In December 2022, Womack announced that she was now cancer free.